 Effective learning builds and extends upon prior learning and following children's interest.
 Effective planning is informed by observations of the children to ensure we follow their current interests and experiences.
-These observations are recorded in the children's individual online learning journey through Tapestry.

-Play based learning is paramount and children direct their own learning from carefully planned opportunities provided by staff.
+These observations are recorded in the children's individual online learning journal.
+Play-based learning is paramount and children direct their own learning from carefully planned opportunities provided by staff.
 Staff will enhance play and extend as needed to further individual learning.